Hinako Shibuno wins Women's British Open on debut

 The 20-year-old fired five birdies on her back nine to hold off America's Lizette Salas by one shot.

-Shibuno led by two strokes going into the final round but dropped back to the pack before pulling clear of Salas again to earn the $675,000 first prize.
+Shibuno led by two strokes going into the final round but dropped back to the pack before pulling clear of Salas again and sinking a long birdie putt on the last to earn the $675,000 first prize.

 World No.1 Ko Jin-young of South Korea was two shots adrift in third.